keithknott26/prometheuslog/README.md

 myThirdApplication,/Users/myuser/filename-3.log
 ```

-Once the app is up and running, a /metrics endpoint will be populated on the port (default: 9091) which should contain stats about the log (assuming there are matches found).
-You can poll the metrics endpoint from a browser or use curl: curl -X http://localhost:9091/metrics
+Once the app is up and running, a /metrics endpoint will be populated on a port (default: 9091) which should contain stats about the log (assuming there were string matches found).
+You can then poll the metrics endpoint from a browser or use curl: curl -X http://localhost:9091/metrics

-## Prometheus Scrape Configuration
+### Prometheus Scrape Configuration
 Once you see that your metrics are populated and changing, you can configure prometheus.
 I used the following scraping config which assumes the following metrics format:   <applicationname>_<environment>_<metricname>

 ```